-Lutheranism is a collection of synods (or districts), and churches, that have historical roots in the teachings and ministry of German Reformer Martin Luther (1483-1546).
-Non-denominational churches are independent congregations with various theological convictions that are mostly conservative in doctrine and practice.
+Lutheranism is a collection of synods (or districts) and churches with historical roots in the teachings and ministry of German Reformer Martin Luther (1483-1546).
+Non-denominational churches are independent congregations with various theological convictions that are conservative in doctrine and practice.

 What are the similarities between Lutheranism and non-denominational churches?
 How different are their beliefs about God, Jesus Christ, salvation, the Holy Spirit, the Lord’s Supper, and the end times?
 Keep reading to learn more.